2022 Golden Globe Race: Route

 The race started on 4 September 2022 in Les Sables-d'Olonne and leads around the world eastward, leaving Cape of Good Hope, Cape Leeuwin and Cape Horn to port.
-There are four "film gates" along the route - Lanzarote, Cape Town, Hobart and Punta del Este - where the skippers can be interviewed as they sail past without stopping and where they can pass over films and letters.
+There were four "film gates" along the route - Lanzarote, Cape Town, Hobart and Punta del Este - where the skippers could be interviewed as they sail past without stopping and where they passed over films and letters.

 Entrants

 The following 16 skippers started the race:

 The race

 The race started on 4 September 2022, with the competitors passing a rolling gate between the yachts Galiana and L’Esprit d’Equipe.
 The official starter was Sir Robin Knox-Johnston, the winner of the original Golden Globe Race.

-Race standings as of 17 February 2023:
+The race concluded on 15 June 2023 with the last competitor, Jeremy Bagshaw, arriving back at Les Sables d’Olonne.